pojntfx/archive/README.md

   boot
   ```
   While it downloads the `initrd.img` and `vmlinuz` files quite quickly, downloading the `installer.img` and so on images after network configuration can take some time, and progress will not be shown.
 Just be patient!
+- Due to an weird bug, `PUT`ing the `mainscript` can get stuck on the first time.
+Just restart the services once; it seems to be a problem with the NodeJS streams not `close`ing.

 ## Docs